 }

-We upload it to the board and the LED should start blinking.
-This is because the bootloader is configured to execute the program immediately after it is loaded.
+We load it onto the board and the LED should start blinking.
+This is because the bootloader is configured to execute the program immediately after loading.

 However, if we disconnect and reconnect the SMT32F we will see that the LED does not blink, because it is still in upload mode.
-We have to put the BOOT0 jumper back to position 0 so that the STM32 runs the loaded program at startup.
+We have to put the BOOT0 jumper back to position 0 for the STM32 to execute the loaded program on startup.

-The STM32 library has many examples that we can investigate to delve into this interesting board.
-We’ll get to that gradually!
-In the upcoming posts in the STM32 series we will see how to program it with an ST-Link and directly through the micro-usb.
+The STM32 library has quite a few examples that we can investigate to delve deeper into this interesting board.
+We’ll get to that little by little!
+In the upcoming posts of the STM32 series we will see how to program it with an ST-Link and directly through the micro-usb.